CasJam/zipmessage-site/src/_pages/editor.md

   <h1 class="text-2xl">An editor for your Twitter threads</h1>

-  <p class="max-w-md mx-auto">Thready gives you a simple and clean interface for drafting, editing, and publishing your Tweets and Twitter threads.</p>
+  <p class="max-w-md mx-auto">Thready gives you a simple and clean interface for drafting, editing, and publishing your Tweets and Twitter threads.
+Insert Tweets, reorder them, click-to-edit, and more.</p>
 </div>

 <div class="mt-16 flex flex-col items-center">